kizu/kizu.ru/_posts/en/blog/2014-02-10-flex-baseline.md

 In IE flexbox with the set width wouldn't have wrapped text inside of it.
 That's a rather strange bug, but we could workaround it by adding `width: 100%` or `-ms-flex-negative: 1` to the inner element, the latter is better.

-Opera have a similar bug — the element inside a flexbox would have width set to content.
+Opera has a similar bug — the element inside a flexbox would have width set to content.
 The only fix I found is adding `flex-direction: column` to flexbox.
 As there would be only one element inside our wrapper it won't affect anything else.

 There, <span class="sidenote" id="without-fallbacks">now it's perfect (* No fallbacks for older browsers though, but this slightly falls out of this post's scope)</span>, there is the last example with different variants of blocks and with the wrapping blocks: